The64thGamer/cheeseepedia/content/wiki/Sally at The Piano.md

 * Chicago Location
 ** Brief mention in an article.<ref name=':2' />
 * San Francisco Location
 ** Article mentions bringing a Sally in 1985 'to entertain at around in bars' in the San Francisco area.
-Implies the same Sally was then used for trade shows.
+Implies the same Sally was then used for trade shows.<ref name=':3' />
+* Wisconsin Dells, WI (105 Broadway)
+** Installed at Wax World of the Stars Museum.
+Sold on Ebay on January 15, 2007.<ref>https://www.worthpoint.com/worthopedia/animatronic-sally-at-the-piano-life-size</ref>
+* Hokkaido, Japan (13 Izumikawa, Rusutsu-mura, Abuta-gun, Hokkaido 048-1711)
+** Originally installed at the Rusutsu Resort around 1987.
+Has been paired alongside a repurposed Papa Bear figure from Sally's Berenstain Bears display.
+Both figures were sent back to Sally's facilities along with [Daniel and the Dixie Diggers]({{< ref "wiki/Daniel and the Dixie Diggers.md" >}}) for refurbishment in 2022.
+Reinstalled in 2023.

 ## Gallery ##
 <gallery>